 - 1 ¼ cups sugar

 - 4 teaspoons baking powder

 - ¼ cup milk

 - 1 teaspoon almond extract or 1 tablespoon amaretto can also use vanilla or bourbon

 - 1 ½ cups cranberries - fresh or frozen

 - ¼ cup sliced almonds*

 - Use oil or baking spray to grease a 12 cup muffin pan.
 Alternatively, use paper liners.
 If you want them to peel off easily, you can spray the liners.

-- In a 2 cup measure, add cream, oil, eggs, and extract.
+- In a 2 cup measure, add cream, oil, milk, eggs, and extract.
 Whisk with a fork and combine well.

 - Pour the wet ingredients over the dry and use a spatula or fork to combine.
 The batter will be thick.
 Mix just until combined.
 Over mixing will result in tough muffins with tunneling throughout.